Tan1shqua/CrimePatrol/README.md

 9. [License](#license)

 ## Introduction
-CrimePetrol is a full-stack web application that provides a platform for citizens to report crimes in real-time.
+CrimePatrol is a full-stack web application that provides a platform for citizens to report crimes in real-time.
 Leveraging the Django framework, the app offers a robust backend for managing reports, user authentication, and geospatial data.
 The frontend integrates Leaflet.js for interactive maps, allowing users to visualize crime data dynamically.

 ## Features
 - **Real-Time Crime Reporting**: Citizens can submit detailed crime reports with descriptions, locations, and multimedia attachments.